Promote Social Contributions and Human Resource Development in Computational Sciences

 ・Campus-wide Courses for Graduate Students

 Since computer technology is the foundation of all research activities in graduate schools, classes in computational science literacy and high-performance parallel computing technology for computational science have been established as common subjects for all graduate students.
-These are summer school subjects, and are also open to outside researchers and students from other universities.
+These are open to outside researchers and students from other universities.

 ■ Social Contribution